Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Numerical experiments

 We also experiment on a 2-dimensional SUR model from \cite{tawn2021annealed} with parameters given in \cite{drton2004multimodality}.
 We omit the introduction of the background of the SUR model and give the target distribution directly:

 after calculating the parameters given in \cite{drton2004multimodality}, we can obtain the explicit formula:

 Our target distribution $\pi$ has 2 modes: $\mu_1 = (0.78,1.54)^T, \mu_2 = (2.76,2.50)^T$.
 We keep $1000$ samplers and they start from $\mu_0 = (1.25,1.78)^T$ with a standard Gaussian noise.
-Still, we set time step $\Delta t = 0.005$ and kernel width $h = 0.05$.
-Here, we choose number of total iterations $J = 30$ and number of within-temperature moves $T = 5$ for BDEC, which equals $30$ total iterations and $4$ within-temperature moves for ALPS (because the swap should be counted as one update).
+As the range scale is smaller this time, we set time step to be $\Delta t = 0.0005$ and kernel width $h = 0.05$.
+Still, we choose number of total iterations $J = 25$ and number of within-temperature moves $T = 4$ for BDEC, which equals $100$ total iterations and $3$ within-temperature moves for ALPS (because the swap should be counted as one update).
 We choose hotter temperature $\beta_{hot} = 0.05$ for both algorithms and a batch size $B = 12$ for the Exploration Component.
 We run ALPS using the same annealing scheme $(1,\sqrt{10},10)$ from \cite{tawn2021annealed}.
-We compare the absolute error of estimating $\mathbb{E}(f)$ for different $f$ in Figure~\ref{fig:example3}.
-Our results are consistent with the results in \cite{tawn2021annealed} that the ALPS algorithm has a rather large burn-in phase.
+Still, we compare the absolute error of estimating $\mathbb{E}(f)$ for different $f$.
+As depicted in Figure~\ref{fig:example3}, the outcomes of the BDEC and LEC algorithms display remarkable similarity, with both converging swiftly towards the target value.
+In contrast, the ALPS and BDLS algorithms demonstrate slower performance.
+This observation aligns with the fact from \cite{tawn2021annealed} that the ALPS algorithm has a notably long burn-in phase.